wachjose88/local-lti-consumer/README.md

 # Local LTI Consumer
 This is a [LTI](https://www.imsglobal.org/activity/learning-tools-interoperability) consumer which can run on your local machine.
 It can be used to test LTI providers locally by writing testcases.
-It is based on [python3](https://www.python.org/) and [Django LTS](https://www.djangoproject.com/).
+It is based on [python3](https://www.python.org/) and [Django LTS 3.2](https://www.djangoproject.com/).

 ## Requirements
 Please see requirements.txt